SPLAYER-HD/realtimeIOT/README.md

         cd release
     ```
 ### 4 Run docker compose (this command download all the containers required)
-#### !`if you want to see the result of automatic tests don't add the parameter --detach or -d and you will be able to see them in the log while the docker is upping`.
+#### !`if you want to see the result of automatic tests don't add the parameter --detach or -d and you will be able to see them in the log while the docker is upping`
     ```bash
         sudo docker-compose -f release.yml up
     ```